-In March 2016, the Financial Accounting Standards Board (the "FASB") issued accounting standards update ("ASU") 2016-09 related to equity-based award accounting and presentation.
+In March 2016, the FASB issued ASU 2016-09 related to equity-based award accounting and presentation.
 Under this guidance, excess tax benefits upon the exercise of share- based payment awards are recognized in our tax provision rather than within equity.
 Cash flows related to excess tax benefits are classified as operating activities rather than financing activities.
 Additionally, cash flows related to employee tax withholdings on restricted share vesting are classified as financing activities.
 This ASU became effective in the first quarter of 2017.
 We adopted the guidance related to excess tax benefits on a prospective basis.
 As a result, we recognized a tax benefit in our condensed consolidated statement of income of \$8 million for the three months and \$16 million for the six months ended July 1, 2017 related to our excess tax benefits upon the exercise of share-based payment awards.
 We retrospectively adopted the guidance related to cash flow classification of employee tax withholdings on restricted share vesting.
 This guidance did not have a material impact on our condensed consolidated statement of cash flows for the six months ended July 3, 2016 or on our consolidated statement of cash flows for the year ended December 31, 2016.
 Our equity award compensation cost continues to reflect estimated forfeitures.

 In August 2016, the FASB issued ASU 2016-15 related to the classification of certain cash payments and cash receipts on the statement of cash flows.
 This ASU provided guidance on eight specific cash flow classification matters, which must be adopted in the same period using a retrospective transition method.
 We early adopted this ASU in the first quarter of 2017.
-Only one classification matter impacted us.
-Specifically, we now classify cash payments for debt prepayment and debt extinguishment costs as cash outflows from financing activities rather than cash outflows from operating activities.
-This guidance did not impact our condensed consolidated statements of cash flows for the six months ended July 1, 2017 or July 3, 2016.
+We now classify consideration received for beneficial interest obtained for transferring trade receivables in securitization transactions as investing activities instead of operating activities.
+Accordingly, we reclassified \$1.2 billion of cash receipts from the payments on sold receivables (which are cash receipts on the underlying trade receivables that have already been securitized) to cash provided by investing activities (from cash provided by operating activities) for the six months ended July 3, 2016.
+The related impact of the classification of cash receipts on sold receivables on our consolidated statement of cash flows for the year ended December 31, 2016 was \$2.6 billion.
+Additionally, we now classify cash payments for debt prepayment and debt extinguishment costs as cash outflows from financing activities rather than cash outflows from operating activities, which had no impact on our condensed consolidated statements of cash flows for the six months ended July 3, 2016 or our consolidated statement of cash flows for the year ended December 31, 2016.